 - 1. From Setup, enter App Builder in the Quick Find box, then select Lightning App Builder. - 2.
 Click New. - 3.
 Select App Page, and then click Next. - 4.
-Name your Lightning page Top Accounts and Opportunities. - Select the Two Columns template and click Finish.If the Lightning App Builder walkthrough pops up, dismiss it. - 6.
+Name your Lightning page Top Accounts and Opportunities. - Select the Two Regions template, and click Finish.If the Lightning App Builder walkthrough pops up, dismiss it. - 6.
 Drag the List View component into the first region. - 7.
-In the properties pane, under Filter, select the Platinum and Gold SLA Customers view. - 8.
+In the properties pane, under Filter, select the Platinum and Gold SLA Customers view, and set the number of records to display to 5. - 8.
 Add a Recent Items component into the second region. - 9.
 In the properties pane for the Recent Items component, click Select and add the Opportunity object to it. - 10.
 In the properties pane, click Page, click Select, and then add these actions to the page. - Log a Call - New Account - New Opportunity

-You can add only global actions to a Lightning page.
+You can add only global actions to a Lightning app page.